chrisullyott/wordsearch-solver/README.md

 # wordsearch-solver

 Finds words hidden in a two-dimensional grid of characters.
+A personal exercise in algorithms that traverse lists in creative ways.

 ```
 $ python3 main.py puzzle.txt wordlist.txt
 ```

 ```
  ·  ·  ·  ·  ·  ·  C  ·  E  V  L  O  S  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·